 If you were not injured in a car accident, then you do not need a personal injury lawyer, as you will not file an injury claim.
 However, you could still file a property damage claim even if you did not suffer injuries.
 Our lawyers can help with your property damage claim.

 While you would not file an injury claim if you did not suffer injuries, you may be able to file a claim even for minor injuries.
 If you require legal assistance, then you can file a lawyer who may work on a contingency fee basis.
-Our lawyers can help you with personal injury protection (PIP) or liability claims if you suffered injuries in your car accident.
+Our lawyers can help you with personal injury protection (PIP) or liability claims if you suffered injuries in your Fort Lauderdale car accident lawsuit.

 And even if you do not feel injured after your accident, we recommend you still see a doctor after an accident.
 Some injuries may not be readily apparent immediately after a wreck; some may take hours or days to fully manifest.

 If you would like to speak with a lawyer at the Law Firm of Anidjar & Levine, call 1-800-747-3733.

 How Do Contingency Fee Arrangements Work?